 So if you’re interested in primitive camping it is two miles from the parking lot.
 If you’ve never done it before this means that you have to hike with all of your gear for two miles to get you your campsite.
 Not drastic by any measure, but a great way to learn if you brought too much gear on your first primitive expedition.

-There were sounds of laughter, and the general squeaks that children make when they are playing down at the campsite, and that made me smile.
+There were sounds of laughter and the general squeaks that children make when they are playing down at the campsite, and that made me smile.
 After a chug from my water bottle, I grabbed my gear and was ready to make the next decision of the day.

 The toilet marks the beginning of the loop.
-You can go left or right, but eventually you’ll be right back at this point.
+You can go left or right, but eventually, you’ll be right back at this point.

 I started my day going left, so that is what I decided to do here.
-I knew that the main thing I wanted to see on this hike, Jones Spring, was quicker to get to going left, so if you’re just wanting to do that portion of the trail keep that in mind.
+I knew that the main thing I wanted to see on this hike, Jones Spring, was quicker to get to go left, so if you’re just wanting to do that portion of the trail keep that in mind.

-WMT has multiple off-shoot trails that normally I’d confuse as deer paths, or waterways.
+WMT has multiple off-shoot trails that normally I’d confuse as deer paths or waterways.
 On this trail, they offer some amazing views of the water that flows through the park.
 There are multiple options, but be mindful of the pathways.
 They aren’t primary trails, so increased traffic will do more harm than good, but there were some notches that were brimming with amazing views of the Pedernales River.
-More water, good sign.
+More water, a good sign.

-As the trail starts to bend towards to the right I saw a familiar post creeping above tall yellow grasses.
-Just beyond the sign a wooden bench constructed by Eagle Scouts, and then another sign with a map of where I stood in the park.
+As the trail starts to bend towards the right I saw a familiar post creeping above tall yellow grasses.
+Just beyond the sign was a wooden bench constructed by Eagle Scouts, and then another sign with a map of where I stood in the park.

-The sounds now replaced by the buzzing of horse flies on my arms and legs, and mosquitos with a higher pitch by my ear.
+The sounds are now replaced by the buzzing of horse flies on my arms and legs, and mosquitos with a higher pitch by my ear.
 I’m glad I could swap out memories from a previous visit, and thankfully the sun was still hiding behind clouds, as normally this is a perfect place to dunk your hat into the water and place it on your head letting the water drain onto your face and neck.

-I was planning on stopping here for the rest of my snack no matter, so I took off my pack, and grabbed the remaining protein bar from earlier in the day.
+I was planning on stopping here for the rest of my snack no matter, so I took off my pack and grabbed the remaining protein bar from earlier in the day.

-With the camera now set up in front of me I entered my lament into the video journal.
-The bugs did not appreciate my tone, and they showed their dismay by attacking me, and forcing me to show more appreciation.
+With the camera now set up in front of me, I entered my lament into the video journal.
+The bugs did not appreciate my tone, and they showed their dismay by attacking me and forcing me to show more appreciation.
 I ended the video clip by saying I was still really appreciative of the experience, and the opportunity to spend time outdoors.
 There.
 Camera closed.

 After a brief pause to stretch out, the pack went back on and back up the path towards the trail I went.